Abe Sparks

 – Abe & Lulu Sparks –

 Ever since he went to Texas he wore a stetson, cowboy boots and a string tie with a polished stone clasp.
 He was a larger than life character, colourful.
 He and Lulu were always very friendly to me.
-He drove an old Rolls Royce which he’d converted into a pickup truck, a bakkie.
+He drove an old Rolls Royce which I believe he bought from fellow eccentric farmer Petronella van Heerden.
+Which he converted it into a pickup truck, a bakkie.
 It looked something like the silver one in the pic.
 I think a darker colour, though, like the one below.
+(Oops, this Roller was actually a 1929 Cadillac which Dr Petronella had bought in Cape town! – I should always check my dodgy history with Harrismith’s historian Leon Strachan.
+He knows things).

 I have a clear childhood memory of it parked in Stuart Street near the corner of Retief Street, opposite the Post Office.
 Near Havenga’s.
 Near Basil’s Cafe.
 Near the corner Kovisco Butchery.
 Opposite Herano Hof.
 Opposite that Co-Op building.
-You know.
+You know where I mean.
 Uncle Abe staring down at me with a big smile: ‘How are you Koosie?’

 Abe owned the Swinburne Hotel which became the Montrose Motel, later bought by Jock Grant; scene of an interesting brandy-filled night many years later.

-Panic ensued as they all bundled into cars and rushed off to the Harrismith Hospital twelve miles away, had their stomachs pumped out and returned much later to the farm looking chastened, wan and sober.
+Panic ensued.
+They all bundled into cars and rushed off to the Harrismith Hospital twelve miles away, driving fast and furious and well-oiled on the national Durban-Joburg highway, to have their stomachs pumped out – no doubt by one of their mates, whichever doc was on call.
+Then returning much later to the farm looking chastened, wan and sober.

 Next morning Abe asked to see the dog and was shown where it lay dead and mangled.
 It had been run over by a passing car.